Slumping Minnesota United needs to defend better, coach Adrian Heath says

 Center-back options

-Heath said central midfielder Kervin Arriaga "possibly" could play center back in Dibassy's place and mentioned Lawrence has played there as well, presumably alongside Boxall.
+Heath said central midfielder Kervin Arriaga "possibly" could play center back in Dibassy's place, presumably alongside Boxall, and mentioned Lawrence has played there as well.

 "At this moment, Boxy has earned the right to be where he is," Heath said.
 "He has been so consistent for us, but we need him to play better than he has the last few games."